 Kristen Morrissey Thiede

-Founder and President, Company3 and CEO of Deluxe Creative Services
+Founder and President, Company3 and Chief Executive Officer, Deluxe Creative Services

 Kirthi Kalyanam, PHD